OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 ## Summary GEOS compilation
-At this point, you have successfully compiled and executed GEOS on the Stanford cluster, Sherlock, utilizing command line tools and various concepts from SLURM.
-This guide has covered the compilation and execution of GEOS on Sherlock.
-Note that different dependency versions and GPU execution are not within the scope of this guide.
+At this point, you have successfully compiled the GEOS on Sherlock cluster, by employing command line tools in conjunction with various concepts related to SLURM (Simple Linux Utility for Resource Management).
+Note that this guide does not cover the installation of different versions of dependencies or GPU-based compilation.
 However, those processes would involve similar operations as described along the sections of this document.

 ## Bibliography